About your Application

 Undertake paid work on a restricted basis only

-Student visa holders may work up to 40 hours per fortnight during term and full time during holiday periods, providing it does not impact their studies.
+Student visa holders may work up to 48 hours per fortnight during term and full-time during holiday periods, providing it does not impact their studies.
 If granted a student visa, you and your dependent family members will have permission to work included with your visa.
-Some changes to the work restriction have been made due to COVID-19.

 Please see DoHA’s website for more information.